yuvrajsharmaaa/ArchDo-AR/README.md

 Using the Image Target AR:

 Point your device at the predefined image target to trigger the AR experience.

-MetaMask Integration:
+**MetaMask Integration**:

-Ensure you have MetaMask installed and configured.
+Ensure you have MetaMask installed and configured you may purchase your BIM blueprints as an nft using Gas.
+**Install MetaMask** on your browser or mobile device.
+**Link your MetaMask wallet** on the ArchDo website to access your home's blueprint and other features.
-Use the app to register or verify your home’s unique features on the blockchain.
+Register and verify your home’s details on the blockchain with secure, tamper-proof records.

-Contributing
+**Contributing**
 We welcome contributions from the community.
 If you’d like to contribute, please fork the repository, create a new branch, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact